AriFordsham/GHCWiki/commentary/compiler/code-gen.md

     - Parameters are passed in virtual registers R1, R2 etc. \[These map 1-1 to real registers.\]
     - Overflow parameters are passed on the stack using explicit memory stores, to locations described abstractly using the [''Stack Area'' abstraction.](commentary/compiler/stack-areas).
     - Making the calling convention explicit includes an explicit store instruction of the return address, which is stored explicitly on the stack in the same way as overflow parameters.
-This is done (obscurely) in `MkGraph.mkCall`.
+This is done (obscurely) in `StgCmmMonad.mkCall`.

+## Second stage: the Cmm pipeline

+The core of the Cmm pipeline is implemented by the `cpsTop` function in [compiler/cmm/CmmPipeline.hs](/trac/ghc/browser/ghc/compiler/cmm/CmmPipeline.hs) module.
+The pipeline consists of following passes:

-- **Simple control flow optimisation**, implemented in `CmmContFlowOpt`.
-It's called both at the beginning and end of the pipeline.
+- **Simple control flow optimisation**, implemented in `CmmContFlowOpt`, simplifies the control flow graph by:

-  - Branch chain elimination.
-  - Remove unreachable blocks.
-  - Block concatenation.  branch to K; and this is the only use of K.
+  - Eliminating blocks that have only one predecessor by concatenating them with that predecessor
+  - Shortcuting targets of branches and calls (see Note \[What is shortcutting\]) Note that if a block becomes unreachable because of shortcutting it is eliminated from the graph.
+However, **it is theoretically possible that this pass will produce unreachable blocks**.
+The reason is the label renaming pass performed after block concatenation has been completed.

+  This pass might be optionally called for the second time at the end of the pipeline.

 - **More control flow optimisations**.